The uVisor Documentation

 - Secure boxes are loaded.
 For each of them:

-- Privileged and unprivileged stack pointers are initialised.
+- Privileged and unprivileged stack pointers are initialized.

-From this moment on, the operating system/application runs in unprivileged mode and in the default context, which is the one of the public box.
+From this moment on, the operating system/application runs in unprivileged mode and in the default context, which is that of the public box.

-The uVisor is able to set up a secure execution environment for itself and for each configured secure box.
-Whenever an event or an explicit call must be run in a specific environment, a context switch is triggered.
+The uVisor can set up a secure execution environment for itself and for each configured secure box.
+Whenever an event or an explicit call must run in a specific environment, a context switch is triggered.

 During a context switch, the uVisor stores the state of the previous context and then:

-- It re-configures the stack pointer and the box context pointer.
+- Reconfigures the stack pointer and the box context pointer.

-- It re-configures the MPU and the peripherals protection.
+- Reconfigures the MPU and the peripherals protection.

-- It hands the execution to the target context.
+- Hands the execution to the target context.